 Many of our non-academic and some of our academic courses are heterogeneously grouped; that is, a student will be placed in them without reference to already acquired skills and knowledge.
 Some of these courses are Senior Capstone, Physical Education, Health, and some technical and fine arts courses.

-After courses have been assigned, level changes are made only by the relevant Department Chair or the Academic Dean.
+After courses have been assigned, level changes are made only by the relevant Department Chair or the Assistant Headmaster for Academics and Student Life..

 Advanced Placement Program